 Supervision: on-site daily, by C/L attending.

-Location/Focus: POSH is the Portland branch of the Oregon State Hospital System, which also has campuses in Salem, Oregon, and Pendleton, Oregon.
-POSH is located "off the hill" on the urban east side of the Willamette River (across the river from downtown).
-POSH cares for patients whom county mental health courts have assessed to require longer rehabilitative treatment for their psychiatric illnesses.
-Although the Oregon State Hospital System cares for many forensic psychiatric patients (who may have committed crimes but been found "guilty except for insanity"), the POSH campus primarily cares for patients who do not require this forensic oversight.
-The goal of patients admitted to POSH is recovery and return to the community.
-Patients usually transfer to POSH after some weeks of treatment at community hospitals, and often suffer from complex or refractory psychoses, including Schizophrenia, Bipolar DO, Psychosis secondary to TBI, and more.
+Location/Focus: Oregon State Hospital in Salem, Oregon.
+OSH cares for patients whom county mental health courts have assessed to require longer rehabilitative treatment for their psychiatric illnesses.
+Although the Oregon State Hospital System cares for many forensic psychiatric patients (who may have committed crimes but been found "guilty except for insanity"), residents primarily care for patients who do not require this forensic oversight.
+The goal for civily committed patients is recovery and return to the community.
+Patients usually transfer to OSH after some weeks of treatment at community hospitals, and often suffer from complex or refractory psychoses, including Schizophrenia, Bipolar DO, Psychosis secondary to TBI, and more.
 The average length of stay for patients at POSH is about 2 - 3 months.
-Two PGY2 residents at a time are assigned to POSH, work for 3 consecutive months alongside seasoned veteran psychiatrists, and carry a maximum caseload of about 10 patients, performing assessments and case formulations, participating in treatment planning and patient care meetings.
+Two PGY2 residents at a time are assigned to OSH, work for 6 consecutive weeks alongside seasoned veteran psychiatrists, and carry a maximum caseload of about 10 patients, performing assessments and case formulations, participating in treatment planning and patient care meetings.
 Clinical focuses include advanced psychopharmacology (clozapine, multiple antipsychotics, detailed understanding of medication interactions), inpatient group psychotherapy, and familiarity with the complex dynamics of forced hospitalization.

 Supervision: on-site daily supervision with ward attendings.